massimoslab/Advanced_CarND_Annex_01_Arduino/README.md

 [image2]: ./images/arduino_micro.jpg
 [image3]: ./images/arduino_micro_pins.jpg

-# Annex 01 : Foreword
+# Annex 02 : Arduino Basics

 In This Annex we will explore some of the basics of the Arduino.
 More specifically, we will look at: